Coreficent/Doodler/README.md

 Hello there!

 How to Run the App:

 The Main.java is the start of the app.
 After the app is compiled, the user can see the primary interface.

+I use android studio, so I would click "run app", select Nexus 5 API 23 x86 as my emulator, click "ok".
+Wait a bit and the emulator should launch the app.

 The primary interface has the following interactions: